berkeley-ospo/safe-ose-2025/description.md

 For software-focused OSEs, describe, as appropriate, any important technical considerations such as the use of memory-safe languages and/or software bills of materials.
 -->

-To address critical vulnerabilities and significantly enhance the safety, security, and privacy of the $\spose$, we will leverage the $\spec$ process.
+To address critical vulnerabilities and significantly improve the safety, security, and privacy of the $\spose$, we will leverage the $\spec$ process.
-In collaboration with the $\spcommunity$, we will develop and refine ecosystem-wide security standards and best practices, building on and improving existing efforts as needed.
+In collaboration with the $\spcommunity$ we will develop, and iteratively refine, ecosystem-wide security standards and best practices, building on and improving existing efforts as needed.
-Where necessary, we will also develop tools and services to help the community implement security $\spec$s effectively, with careful attention to technical considerations such as the adoption of memory-safe languages and the generation of software bills of materials (SBOMs).
+Where necessary, we will also develop tools and services to help the community implement security $\spec$s effectively, paying careful attention to technical considerations such as the adoption of memory-safe languages and the generation of software bills of materials (SBOMs).

 ## Year 1 Milestones

-In the first year, our focus will be on SPEC-driven standardization, tool prototyping, and targeted deployment.
+In the first year, our focus will be on SPEC-driven standardization, tool prototyping, and targeted deployment of security standards and best practices.
-First, we will operationalize two existing security SPECs through tooling development and targeted pilot deployments:
+We will start by operationalizing two existing security SPECs:

 - SPEC 6 — Keys to the Castle \citep{spec6}, which provides principles and practical guidance for documenting, distributing, and managing access to restricted project resources and secrets, including privilege minimization, regular permission review, secure password storage, and the use of multi-factor authentication.